jenasamano/Micro_475_v_2/homework_3_v_3.md

 ### Conclusion

-larger vehicles like the SUV’s and Trucks had terrible gas mileage.
-Cars like the new beetle hava a larger range of gas mileage compared to the Ford F150 and Range Rover had a much narrower range.
+Larger vehicles like the SUV’s and Trucks had terrible gas mileage.
+Cars like the new beetle have a a larger range of gas mileage compared to the Ford F150 and Range Rover had a much narrower range.